Wei-Zou/jest-mock-kafkajs/README.md

 # jest-mock-kafkajs
 Mock [kafkajs](https://kafka.js.org) using Jest `manual mock`.
-The purpose of this project is to run unit tests against a `kafkajs` module mocked by Jest's `manual mock`.
+The purpose of this project is to run unit tests against a `kafkajs` module mocked by Jest's [manual mock](https://jestjs.io/docs/en/manual-mocks).
 It compares with running unit tests against the actual `kafkajs` module which requires a Kafka instance running (locally or remotely).
-It also compares with running unit tests against Jest `function mock` (A.K.A. `stub`).
+It also compares with running unit tests against Jest [function mock](https://jestjs.io/docs/en/mock-functions) (A.K.A. `stub`).

 ### env setup